Gauss's Law, Duality, and the Hamiltonian Formulation of U(1) Lattice Gauge Theory

 There are a couple of drawbacks to this approach which we address here: (i) It appears preferable to work entirely in $\MCH_\text{phys}$ if possible, in order to require fewer qubits and to avoid computational errors causing states initially in $\MCH_\text{phys}$ to evolve into the much larger space of unphysical states; (ii) A cutoff on electric fields is appropriate for strong coupling, for which electric fluctuations are suppressed, but is not ideal for weak coupling, such as one would encounter in the continuum limit for any gauge theory in $d<3$, or asymptotically-free theories in $d=3$, where $d$ is the spatial dimension.
 Instead, a cutoff on magnetic fluctuations would likely be a more efficient regulator, allowing one to approach the continuum limit with a smaller Hilbert space.
-In this Letter we examine these issues in two of the simplest gauge theories -- U(1) theories without matter in $d=2$ and $d=3$ -- and find that both concerns lead directly to a formulation of the electromagnetic dual theory.
-While these theories are not of direct physical interest, they are simple enough to clearly illustrate some of the issues that must be faced when simulating U(1) gauge theories with matter, or non-Abelian gauge theories.
+In this paper we examine these issues in two of the simplest gauge theories -- U(1) theories without matter in $d=2$ and $d=3$ -- and find that both concerns lead directly to a formulation of the electromagnetic dual theory.
+Dualities in lattice gauge theories are as old as lattice gauge theory itself \cite{ balian.drouffe.eaGaugeFields75, banks.myerson.eaPhaseTransitions77, fradkin.susskindOrderDisorder78, thooftPhaseTransition78, yoneyaTopologicalExcitations78, korthalsaltesDualityGauge78, greenDiscreteAbelian78, elitzur.pearson.eaPhaseStructure79, horn.weinstein.eaHamiltonianApproach79, ukawa.windey.eaDualVariables80, orlandDualityNonabelian80, kogutIntroductionLattice79, savitDualityField80 } and experienced a surge of interest during the early days of Hamiltonian lattice gauge theory.
+While the dual theories encountered below are not of direct physical interest, they are simple enough to clearly illustrate a subset of the issues that must be faced when simulating U(1) gauge theories with matter, or non-Abelian gauge theories.